project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 ### Training Jobs:

 For the submission of Jobs we will rely on the [TorchX](https://pytorch.org/torchx/latest/) job launcher to handle orchestrating the distribution of our model training jobs across the available resources on our cluster.
 We will support two distributed backend schedulers: Ray and Kuberentes-MCAD.
-Torchx is designed to be used primarily as a CLI, so we will wrap a limited subset of its functionality into our SDK so that it can be used as part of a python script.
+TorchX is designed to be used primarily as a CLI, so we will wrap a limited subset of its functionality into our SDK so that it can be used as part of a python script.

 Users can define their jobs with `DDPJobDefinition()` providing parameters for the script they want to run as part of the job, the resources required for the job, additional args specific to the script being run and scheduler being used.